UBC-MDS/524_easysklearn/README.md

 ## Contributors

 We welcome and recognize all contributions.
 You can see a list of current contributors in the [contributors tab](https://github.com/yzr1996/easysklearn/graphs/contributors).
+If you would like to contribute, please view our [contributing guidelines](https://github.com/UBC-MDS/524_easysklearn/blob/main/CONTRIBUTING.rst) and get familiar with the [Git workflow](https://blog.programster.org/git-workflows).

 ### Credits